Tag: skin barrier tips

 If your breakouts are hormonal—meaning they show up around your period or follow your cycle—birth control can legitimately help.

 Certain types of birth control pills can regulate the hormones that trigger acne.
-Not all of them, but some are specifically approved for acne .
+Not all of them, but some are specifically approved for acne and can help prevent breakouts.
 If you suspect your acne is hormonal, birth control might be worth talking to your doctor about.

 It’s not a cure-all, and it won’t work for everyone, but if hormones are your trigger, this can be a game-changer.
 Birth control pills are something that I was prescribed for acne as a teenager, and I’ve taken them on and off again throughout the years.
-In my experience, this medication did work for me and continues to prevent my hormonal acne.
+In my experience, this medication did work for me and continues to help prevent breakouts caused hormonally.

 Once a week, I do a deeper clean with a face mask.
 I like mud masks or ones with tea tree oil because they actually draw out impurities and don’t just sit on top of your skin.